algorithmica-org/algorithmica/content/english/hpc/arithmetic/floating-point.md

 }
 ```

-Many applications that require higher precision use software floating-point arithmetic in a similar fashion.
-Buf of course, you don't want to execute a sequence 10 or so instructions that this code compiles to each time you want to multiply two real numbers, so floating-point arithmetic is implemented in hardware — often in separate coprocessors called floating-point units (FPU) due to its complexity.
-In x86, the FPU (often referred to as x87) has separate registers and its own tiny instruction set that supports memory operations, basic arithmetic, trigonometry and some common operations such logarithm, exponent and square root.
+Many applications that require higher levels of precision use software floating-point arithmetic in a similar fashion.
+Buf of course, you don't want to execute a sequence 10 or so instructions that this code compiles to each time you want to multiply two real numbers, so floating-point arithmetic is implemented in hardware — often in separate coprocessors due to its complexity.

+The FPU of x86 (often referred to as x87) has separate registers and its own tiny instruction set that supports memory operations, basic arithmetic, trigonometry and some common operations such logarithm, exponent and square root.

 ## IEEE 754 Floats

-When we designed our DIY floating-point type, we disregarded quite a lot of corner cases and details:
+When we designed our DIY floating-point type, we omitted quite a lot of important little details:

 - How many bits do we dedicate for the mantissa and the exponent?
-- Does "0" sign bit means "+" or is it the other way around?
+- Does a "0" sign bit means "+" or is it the other way around?
 - How are these bits stored in memory?
 - How do we represent 0?
 - How exactly does rounding happen?
 - What happens if we divide by zero?
 - What happens if we take a square root of a negative number?
 - What happens if increment the largest representable number?
-- Can we somehow detect if one of the above 3 happened?
+- Can we somehow detect if one of the above three happened?

 Most of the early computers didn't have floating-point arithmetic, and when vendors started adding floating-point coprocessors, they had slightly different vision for what answers to those questions should be.
-Diverse implementations made it difficult to use floating-point arithmetic reliably and portably — particularily for people develiping compilers for high-level langauges.
+Diverse implementations made it difficult to use floating-point arithmetic reliably and portably — particularily for people developing compilers.

-In 1985, Institute of Electrical and Electronics Engineers published a standard (called [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)) that provided a formal specification of how floating-point numbers should work, which was then quickly adopted by the vendors and is now used by virtually all general-purpose computers.
+In 1985, the Institute of Electrical and Electronics Engineers published a standard (called [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)) that provided a formal specification of how floating-point numbers should work, which was quickly adopted by the vendors and is now used in virtually all general-purpose computers.

-IEEE 754 and further standards that build upon it define several floating-point representations.
-They all work roughly the same way as our handmade floats, but they differ in sizes.
-For example, the standard 32-bit `float` uses the first (highest) bit for sign, the next 8 bits for the exponent, and the 23 remaining bits for the mantissa:
+IEEE 754 and a few consequent standards define not one, but *several* floating-point representations.
+They all work roughly the same way as our handmade floats, but, most importantly, differ in sizes.
+For example, the standard 32-bit `float` uses the first (highest) bit for sign, the next 8 bits for exponent, and the 23 remaining bits for mantissa.

 ![](../img/float.svg)

-Apparently, they are stored in this exact order so that you can compare and sort them more quickly (in fact, if you flip the sign bit, you can use the same circuit as for integers).
+One of the reasons why they are stored in this exact order is so that you could compare and sort them faster: if you flip the sign bit, you can just use the same comparator circuit as for integers.

 You can go to this [online converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html) if you want to play with it.

-### Other Floats
+### Other Float Formats

 There are other standard formats, depending on your use case:

-* single: 1 sign, 8 exponent, 23 mantisssa
+* single: 8 exponent + 23 mantisssa.
-* double: 1 sign, 11 exponent, 52 mantissa
+* double: 11 exponent + 52 mantissa.
-* half: 1 sign, 5 exponent, 10 mantissa
+* half: 5 exponent + 10 mantissa.
-* extended: 15 exponent, 64 mantissa
+* extended: 15 exponent + 64 mantissa.
-* quad: 15 exponent, 112 mantissa
+* quad: 15 exponent + 112 mantissa.
-* bfloat16: 8 exponent, 7 mantissa
+* bfloat16: 8 exponent + 7 mantissa.

 For some applications, it is so critical that manufacturers create a separate hardware or at least an instruction that supports these types.